microsoft/vscode-docs/docs/cpp/config-clang-mac.md

 ## Create a build task

 Next, we need to create a `tasks.json` file to tell VS Code how to build (compile) the program.
-This task will invoke the g++ compiler on WSL to create an executable file based on the source code.
+This task will invoke the Clang compiler to create an executable file based on the source code.

 1. From the main menu, choose **View > Command Palette** and then type "task" and choose **Tasks: Add a default build task** then choose **Others**.
 VS Code creates a minimal `tasks.json` file and opens it in the editor.
 1. Go ahead and replace the entire file contents with the following code snippet: